trimlab/LabGuides/DeveloperGuide.md

 ## README
 Please start all projects with a README written in Markdown that includes the project name, the names of developers involved, and a description of the project.
 As the project is coded and finished, please add instructions for use and enough implementation and installation details to get a new developer started.
 If your program has any quirks, make sure to document them.

 When writing your README, keep in mind that people may be looking at your project several years after it was coded and long after you've graduated.
-Try to balance writing enough detail to satify someone taking over the project and keeping the documentation easy to maintain.
+Try to balance writing enough detail to satisfy someone taking over the project and keeping the documentation easy to maintain.

 ## Comments
 Comment your code.
 No need to go crazy, but try to be helpful to whoever inherits your code down the line.